-To find out what is on reserve, consult Collins Catalog, the library's online catalog.
+To find out what is on reserve, consult Primo Search, the library's online catalog.
 Reserves are searchable by faculty name or course.
 The titles of reserve materials are listed along with call numbers and check-out status.
 Faculty can obtain a report of reserve circulation statistics by contacting their liaison librarian.

 Faculty may borrow materials from the University of Washington through Summit.

 If you would like to borrow materials while on the UW campus, you must obtain a UWNet ID.
 Go to the UW Cashier's Office and show your current UPS ID.
 A card will be issued to you.
 For more information, contact the UW Cashier's Office at 206.
 543.1174 or email email@example.com.
 The University of Washington Tacoma will also issue a UWNet ID.

 You can view your library account in Primo Search to see what you checked out, have on hold, or borrowed through Summit.
 Sign in with your Puget Sound email and password.

 DVD/Video booking is a service available to faculty who need a video for a classroom showing on a specific date.
 Course Reserve for videos is recommended if students are expected to view a video on their own, outside the classroom.